NicholasClark/TIRTLtools/reference/reorder_samples.md

-# Re-order samples in a TIRTLseqData object
+# Re-order samples in a TIRTLseqDataSet object

-**\[experimental\]** This function changes the order of the samples in a TIRTLseqData object to the order that the user specifies.
+**\[experimental\]** This function changes the order of the samples in a TIRTLseqDataSet object to the order that the user specifies.

 ## Usage